The 2019 UPAC Convention will be held on August 16, 17, and 18, 2019 at Lubitz Flying Field (CLB2 in the CFS).

 Camping will be available starting the weekend prior to the convention for those who come early to help with final preparations.
 Conditions are “primitive” which means no running water or hydro, only outhouses and port-a-potties.

 There are no hookups and no pump out facilities.
 Water is limited.
 Fill your water tanks before you arrive.
-Primitive showers are located near the UPAC headquarters building.
-If the volunteers get them up in time, the water may even be warm.
+A shower on a wagon will be located near the east end of the barn.
+If the volunteers get started early enough, the water may even be hot.

 Outhouses and port-a-potties will be strategically placed near camping and parking areas and the central convention area.

 The main camping area is an open field on high and dry ground west of the UPAC Headquarters building.
 Bring your own shade!

 Keep late night and early morning noise to a minimum to make everyone’s stay more comfortable.
 Please turn off generators between 9 p.m. and 6:30 a.m.
 Remember to bring insect repellent and sun screen!